-Download of a new RCIS "Inoperable Bypass Status" to the RAPI Subsystem is only allowed when the RCIS is in a manual rod movement mode and when both keylock permissive switches are activated at the RCIS panels. when the bypass permissive switch located near the RCIS DOI is activated.
+Download of a new RCIS "Inoperable Bypass Status" to the RAPI Subsystem is only allowed when the RCIS is in a manual rod movement mode and when both keylock permissive switches are activated at the RCIS panels the bypass permissive switch located near the RCIS DOI is activated.

 The operator can substitute a position for the rod that has been placed in a bypass state into both channels of the RCIS, if the substitute position feature is used.
-The substituted rod position value entered by the operator is used as the effective measured rod position that is stored in both rod action control channels and sent to other systems (e.g., the Process Computer System).
-RAPI channels and sent to other subsystems of the RCIS and to other plant systems (e.g., the Plant Information and Control System).
+The substituted rod position value entered by the operator is used as the effective measured rod position that is stored in both rod action control RAPI channels and sent to other subsystems of the RCIS and to other plant systems (e.g., the Process Computer Plant Information and Control System).